morningconsult/docker-credential-vault-login/README.md

 ### Diffie-Hellman Private Key

-If a cached token is [encrypted](https://www.vaultproject.io/docs/agent/autoauth/index.html#encrypting-tokens), the `sink.config` field must contain the key `dh_priv` whose value is the path to a file containing your Diffie-Hellman private key with which the application will decrypt the token.
+If a cached token is [encrypted](https://www.vaultproject.io/docs/agent/autoauth/index.html#encrypting-tokens), the `auto_auth.sink.config` field must contain the key `dh_priv` whose value is the path to a file containing your Diffie-Hellman private key with which the application will decrypt the token.
 This file should be a JSON file structured like the one shown below:

 ```json
 {
   "curve25519_private_key": "NXAnojBsGvT9UMkLPssHdrqEOoqxBFV+c3Bf9YP8VcM="
   }
 ```

 The private key can also be specified with the `DCVL_DH_PRIV_KEY` environment variable.
 Using the JSON above as an example, you can set the private key with the environment variable by running the following command:

 ```shell
 $ export DCVL_DH_PRIV_KEY="NXAnojBsGvT9UMkLPssHdrqEOoqxBFV+c3Bf9YP8VcM="
 ```

  The environment variable takes precedence.

 **Note**: You can generate a Diffie-Hellman public-private key pair with the [script](https://github.com/morningconsult/docker-credential-vault-login/blob/master/scripts/generate-dh-keys.sh) provided in this repository.